Expert advice

 How to Stop Your Home Smelling Like a Pet

-Pet smell lives in carpets, upholstery and pet beds, not the air.
-Here is how to stop your home smelling like a pet by cleaning the surfaces that hold it.
+Pet smell lives in the carpet, not the air, and concentrates where the animal sleeps.
+Here is how to stop your home smelling like a pet by treating the surface that holds it.

 Are Carpet Cleaning Chemicals Safe for Pets & Babies?